Medically reviewed by Drugs.com. Last updated on Aug 15, 2023.

 Maintenance dose: Following induction dose, 5 mg/kg via IV infusion once every 2 weeks

-Probenecid 2 g orally must be given 3 hours prior to the cidofovir infusion.
-Probenecid 1 g orally must be given at 2 and 8 hours following completion of the cidofovir infusion (for a total probenecid dose of 4 g).
+- Probenecid dose: 2 g orally 3 hours prior to infusion, then 1 g orally at 2 and 8 hours following completion of infusion (total probenecid dose equals 4 g)

 Usual Adult Dose for Smallpox Vaccine Reaction